Who am I? (Sim Simma!)

 5 years ago, I fell in love with the Afro-Brazilian martial art called capoeira.
 It quickly became more than just a sport practice for me.
 I feel being part of a large and international community with a rich historical & cultural legacy that I find fascinating.

 I can mirror many aspects of the 2 cultures: after all, they both originated as rebellious fights against oppression (slavery/colonization) lead by the sound of drums.
 The way energy is circulating in a roda de capoeira reminds me of the interactivity of sound-systems.
 In a soundclash (the musical battle between sound-systems) like in capoeira, I have a bias for a great fighter with a good sense of humor.
 I thrive in capoeira events like I did in reggae festivals around the world.
 I am fulfilled, even in my interest for languages as I picked up the Portuguese language along the way.

 Mind, body, soul… and food!

-I found my capoeira family at Het Gymlokaal, an amazing gym with a holistic view of functional training using the body as a whole to move and play together.
+I started capoeira at Het Gymlokaal, an amazing gym with a holistic view of functional training using the body as a whole to move and play together.
 Our teacher, Sjuul Daamen, was also giving mobility and movement classes and my sparring partner, Sim Sidhu, was also teaching yoga there.
 They were both inspiring mentors on my fit journey.

 I’ve been experimenting with intermittent fasting for several years.
 After losing 25 kilos, I had to get familiar with my “new” body.
 I’m now learning how to move it, strengthen it and control it in liberating, playful and mindful ways.

 After learning that maté improves muscle strength recovery (and therefore reduces muscle pain!), I started drinking chimarrão and became a big fan of the super-powers it gives me everyday.
 I suddenly had so much energy, focus and awareness that it felt like I spent the first 35 years of my life asleep…